maksimg22/L11-Mini-Project-Building-a-Data-Workflow/README.md

 # I cleaned the initial csv, found basic information about the dataset and added new column "release_day_of_week"

 # I saved the processed data as a new csv "spotify_data_processed.csv"

+# Almost all of my code has tables as outputs